-Provide a range of human services and community facilities, either directly, in partnership or by external parties, that meet the recreational, social, community support and cultural needs of the community and visiting tourists.
+Provide a range of human services and community facilities, either directly, in partnership or by external parties, that meet the recreational, social, community support and cultural needs of community and visiting tourist.

-Objective Strategy Measure Target 2.1 Community services and support Plan and provide services and financial support to individuals and organisations for community development and welfare purposes (including community connectedness) \$ Amount of funding for Sponsorships, donations and grants Minimum \$25,000 2.2 Early learning Service availability Provision of early learning service in Julia Creek.
-Provide high quality care that promotes learning, development and positive self concept in a secure and supportive environment that is responsive to the child, team members, families and community needs.
-Service availability Full Time service Monday - Friday 2.3 Aged care Provide services to support aged citizens in their own homes and provide public housing where appropriate Aged Care Standards compliance Maintain accreditation and increase service provision 2.4 Heritage and cultural preservation - Preserve and maintain historic and culturally significant facilities and encourage cultural development through support of the arts Provide or source funding to carry out Arts & Cultural activities in line with Council Arts & Cultural Policy Policy compliance \$ Amount of Funding 100% >\$5,000 2.5 Community facilities Provide and maintain physical and built facilities for use by the community Implement Asset Management Plan recommendation 100% 2.6 Recreation and sport - Provide, maintain and manage recreation and sporting facilities within the shire to meet the needs of the community Develop and implement Sport & Recreation Plan for the Shire Percentage of Implementation of plan recommendations 100% 2.7 Festivals and events Plan, organise and resource appropriate festivals and public events and support those convened by others within the shire Financial support to NFP groups running community events Community engagement with Events Committee Minimum 4 events per FY 2.8 Library services - Provide library services to the main centres of population in the shire Partner with the State Library of Queensland to deliver library service to shire residents Alignment with VISION 2017 for Queensland Public Libraries 100%
+Objective Strategy Measure Target 2.1 Community services and support Plan and provide services and financial support to individuals and organisations for community development and welfare purposes (including community connectedness) \$ Amount of funding for sponsorship, donations and grants Minimum \$25,000.
+2.2 Early learning services availability Provision of early learning service in Julia Creek.
+Provide high quality care that promotes learning, development and positive self concept in a secure and supportive environment that is responsive to the child, team member, families and community needs.
+Service availability Full Time service Monday - Friday.
+2.3 Aged Care Provide services to support aged citizens in their own homes and provide public housing where appropriate.
+Aged Care Standards compliance Maintain accreditation and increase service provision.
+2.4 Hertiage and cultural preservation - Preserve and maintain historic and cultural development through support of the arts.
+Provide or source funding to carry out Arts and Cultural activities in line with Council Arts & Cultural Policy.
+Policy compliance.
+100% \$ Amount of funding >\$5,000 2.5 Community facilities Provide and maintain physical and built facilities within the shire to meet the needs of the community.
+Implement asset management plan recommendation.
+100% 2.6 Recreation and sport-provide, maintain and manage recreation and sporting facilities with in the shire to meet the needs of the community.
+Develop and implement sport and recreation plan for the shire.
+Percentage of implement of plan recommendations 100% 2.7 Festivals and events Plan, organise and resource appropriate festivals and public events and support those convened by others within the shire.
+Financial support to NFP groups running community events.
+Community engagement with events committee Minimum 4 events per FY.
+2.8 Library services - Provide library services to the main centers of population in the shire.
+Partner with State Library of Queensland to deliver library services to shire residents Alignment with VISION 2017 for public libraries 100%